eddymaoui/Schools/CSNS_March_2019/2_Tuesday_March_26th/README.md

 * Use Arm to find 2 theta direction

 ### INTERPRETATION
-The monochromator produce a low divergence beam.
+The monochromator produces a low divergence beam.
 Contains correlation between divergence, position and energy due to Braggs law.
 Higher orders have different intensity due to guide transport for different wavelengths.

 ## D) Chopper
 ### TASK